ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildingRunningTesting/RunSRW.rst

         - netcdf4
         - xarray

-2) Installing the Miniforge, as example for the aarch64 (64-bit ARM) Miniforge for Linux that installs into ``$HOME/conda``.
-Adjust as necessary for your target system.
+2) Users can instead install Miniforge.
+This example uses the aarch64 (64-bit ARM) Miniforge for Linux that installs into ``$HOME/conda``.
+Users should adjust as needed for their target system.

    .. code-block:: console